-- Serving as lead counsel for a Fortune 10 consumer electronics company in eight patent-infringement cases brought by Uniloc USA, a prolific non-practicing entity, relating to telecommunications, user-interface, computer security, and battery technologies.
+- Served as lead counsel for a Fortune 10 consumer electronics company in eight patent-infringement cases brought by Uniloc USA, a prolific non-practicing entity, relating to telecommunications, user-interface, computer security, and battery technologies.
 To date, Mike and his team have secured dismissal of three patents on their merits, and successfully secured the dismissal or stay of all remaining cases based on a defect in Uniloc’s constitutional standing issue—a win that forced Uniloc to dismiss dozens of cases nationwide.
 Mike also secured transfer of the remaining cases from the Eastern District of Texas to the Northern District of California—the first convenience-based transfer ever granted against this plaintiff across hundreds of cases.
-Mike has also served as arguing counsel in multiple Federal Circuit appeals arising out of this series of litigations.
-Mike also led a multi-defendant effort that defeated Uniloc’s attempt to centralize its infringement cases in an MDL.
-The remaining cases are pending in the summary-judgment and discovery phases, with the first trial expected before the end of 2020.
+Mike has also served as arguing counsel in multiple Federal Circuit appeals arising out of this series of litigations and led a multi-defendant effort that defeated Uniloc’s attempt to centralize its infringement cases in an MDL.

-- Mike also is serving and has served as lead counsel for the same client in multiple patent-infringement lawsuits in Delaware, Illinois, and the International Trade Commission relating to wearable computers, streaming media, user interface, and camera technologies.
-Secured dismissals of all claims against client in each case.
+- Mike also is serving or has served as lead counsel for the same client in multiple patent-infringement lawsuits in Delaware, Texas, Illinois, and the International Trade Commission relating to wireless communications, wearable computers, streaming media, user interface, and camera and lens-design technologies.
+He secured dismissals of all claims against his client in each case.

 Represented a California-based Fortune 10 consumer electronics company in enforcing its patent rights against foreign and domestic competitors.